RobertSkorpil/spispy/README.md

 ### Buffer Layout

-The complete PROG buffer structure:
+The complete PROGRAM buffer structure:
 1. **Active Patch Headers:** Sequential 8-byte entries (up to NUM_ENTRIES active, each with S=1)
 2. **Header Terminator:** Single byte with S=0 (can be just `0x00`)
 3. **Replacement Data:** All replacement data blocks referenced by Data_Offset fields